asusanyamshah/gen_permutations/README.md

 # Instructions

 Make sure all the files are in the same directory.
-Using terminal, use the cd command to navigate to that folder that contains these files and run ```python gen_individual_permutations.py```
+Using terminal, use the cd command to navigate to that folder that contains these files.
+You need to first install the requirements.
+Run ```pip install -r requirements.txt```.
+After all the requirements have been installed, run ```python gen_individual_permutations.py```

 The file ```gen_individual_permutations``` will generate all the permutations for each particular contraceptive and store it in a csv with the name
 ```contraceptive_name_permutations.csv```